glitchassassin/digital-garden/content/Screeps Power Harvesting.md

 ### Counting the Cost

 Now, is it *worth* it to spend resources boosting power bank creeps?
-This depends on the relative price of power, minerals, and energy.
+This depends on the relative value of power, minerals, energy, spawn time, and CPU.

+As a hard baseline, if you can sell the energy + minerals it will take to harvest the power for more than it would cost to buy the power, it is obviously not worthwhile to run the mission.

+But there are different configurations: we could send multiple unboosted duos, or a single boosted duo with T1, T2, or T3 boosts.
+Likewise, we could boost the haulers (or not).
+Boosts may be costly, but will save energy (fewer parts needed) and spawn time.

+Let's pick an example based on current market prices.

+Three unboosted